 top of page

-This information is provided “as-is.”
-The Health Collaborative and its partners make no representation or warranty, express or implied, including without limitation any warranties of merchantability, fitness for a particular purposes, non-infringement, or warranties as to the quality, accuracy, or completeness of the information.
+Click here to view the Situational Awareness and Learning Tool (SALT) Respiratory Virus Situational Awareness Dashboard.
+The dashboard data are provided “as-is.”
+The SALT team makes no representation or warranty, express or implied, including without limitation any warranties of merchantability, fitness for a particular purpose, non-infringement, or warranties as to the quality, accuracy, or completeness of the information.
 Any use or reliance on this information is at the user’s sole risk.

 COVID-19 PANDEMIC ON PEOPLE LIVING WITH RARE DISEASES AND THEIR FAMILIES: RESULTS OF A NATIONAL SURVEY